tayfritz/spacexdata/README.md

 - Time remaining until upcoming flights as of time of application execution
 - Upcoming rocket usage breakdown
 - Upcoming payload breakdown

+#### Features Included:
+1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+2. Create and call at least 3 functions, at least one of which must return a value that is used
+3. Connect to an external/3rd party API and read data into your app
+4. Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)
+5. Visualize data in a graph, chart, or other visual representation of data
+6. Use pandas, matplotlib, and/or numpy to perform a data analysis project.
+Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display